p-adic adelic metrics and Quadratic Chabauty I: Introduction

-We would like to thank Alexander Betts, Francesca Bianchi, Netan Dogra, Bas Edixhoven, Robin de Jong, Eric Katz and Klaus K\"unnemann for helpful discussions, and Pierre Colmez for comments on a first version of this paper.
-The first-named author was supported by grant no 912/18 from the Israel Science Foundation.
-The second-named author was supported by DFG grant MU 4110/1-1 and by an NWO Vidi grant.
-We would like to thank the NWO DIAMANT cluster for supporting a visit of the first- and third-named author to the University of Groningen.
+\acknowl{ We would like to thank Alexander Betts, Francesca Bianchi, Netan Dogra, Bas Edixhoven, Robin de Jong, Eric Katz and Klaus K\"unnemann for helpful discussions, and Pierre Colmez for comments on a first version of this paper.
+We thank the anonymous referees for particularly careful and useful reviews.}